ytakefuji/mediapipe_face/README.md

 $ python mpfacecount.py

-extface.py is a program for extracting a single face.
+extface2.py is a program for extracting a single face from a video stream.

 $ python extface2.py